 Office Accommodation Services

-The Department of Planning, Transport and Infrastructure (DIT) is responsible for the management of the South Australian Government’s office accommodation in leased and owned buildings.
+The Department of Infrastructure and Transport (DIT) is responsible for the management of the South Australian Government’s office accommodation in leased and owned buildings.
 The Department plans and manages agency accommodation needs to ensure that each workplace meets government standards and the requirements of employees.
 The Department is responsible for strategic planning and whole-of-government corporate property advice.
 Primary responsibilities are the management of leases in privately owned buildings, the management of government owned office buildings and day to day property management including payment and collection of rent.